 - Our Demons Are Different: The two Thunder Warriors provided by both the arcade and NES game.
 The NES one being more humanoid, and the arcade one looking like a true demon.

-- Pinball Scoring: In the arcade version, you can score amazingly high as early as the first level with at least 1,600,000 points.
+- Pinball Scoring: In the arcade version, you can score amazingly high as early as the first level, reaching 1,600,000 points.

 - Shock and Awe: The two kinds of Thunder Warriors that occupy the two versions.